SonarScanner for .NET

 You can also add

-ItemTypes to the default list by following these directions.
+ItemTypes to the default list by following the directions here.

 You can check which files the scanner will analyze by looking in the file .sonarqube\out\sonar-project.properties after MSBuild has finished.